-MCR8027: Strategic Leadership within the NHS.
-In this module the intellectual skills B8 are assessed through two written pieces of work.
+MCR8027: Strategic Leadership in Healthcare.
+In this module the intellectual skills B8 are assessed through a written piece of work.

 HSC8051: Introduction to Qualitative Research Methods.
 The written assessment in this module is designed to assess the learning outcomes B1 - B3 and B5.